I. Introduction

 E. The General Use of Race

-The preceding strategies are highly unlikely to sustain a successful legal challenge were they based on racial classifications or racially discriminatory policies.
+The preceding strategies are highly unlikely to sustain a successful legal challenge based on racial classifications or a claim of racial discrimination.
 It is possible, however, to also use race in a more general way that does not entail racial classification.
-The general use of race is consideration of race in policy in a way that does not entail any individual classification.53
+The general use of race is consideration of race in policy in a way that does not entail any individual classification.58

 One way of doing this would be to consider the racial demographics of the neighborhood.
 Thus, a policy could be devised that advantages residents of a neighborhood that has a different racial composition.
 So, for example, if one neighborhood is 70 percent Black and Latino, a policy could be devised that creates a slight hiring preference for that neighborhood over one that is only 2 percent Black and Latino.
 Such a policy would not entail racial classification, since no individual is being labeled on the basis of their race.
 It is possible that an applicant from the first neighborhood could be white, and one from the latter neighborhood is Black.